TeamWalrus/Walrus/lumpy.md

 The operating baud rate of the HC06 module needs to be set to `57600` to correctly receive data from the Tastic RFID Thief Arduino board.

+The baud rate was found the source code for the Arduino board used in the Bishop fox Tastic RFID Thief project still available for download [here](http://www.bishopfox.com/download/814/).
+The relevant section of code is shown below:

 ```csharp
 // Set up function from Tastic_RFID_Adrudion
 void setup()